ahgroup/DSAIRM/auxilliary/to-do.md

 * write advanced fitting app - (cover simulate and test U8-testing) or bootstrapping U8-boot

+* Write up all solutions into the DSAIRMsolutions repository

 #List of apps to implement
 The basics